KonstantinGerbig/diff-inst/README.md

 ## Citation

 If you use this code, please cite the associated paper and (optionally) the repository.
-A Zenodo DOI can be added once archived.